Middle of Nowhere (2008 film): Production

-On May 14, 2007, it was announced that John Stockwell will direct the film, which has Eva Amurri and Susan Sarandon attached to star, principal photography set to begin in September.
-On July 10, 2007, Anton Yelchin, Justin Chatwin and Willa Holland joined the cast.
+On May 14, 2007, it was announced that John Stockwell would direct the film, with Eva Amurri and Susan Sarandon attached to star and principal photography set to begin in September.
+On July 10, 2007, Anton Yelchin, Justin Chatwin, and Willa Holland joined the cast.

+The film was shot at several locations in Baton Rouge, Louisiana, including the Blue Bayou Water Park and the LSU Quad.